levogevo/ffmpeg-av1-builder/README.md

 # ffmpeg-av1-builder

 ## General
 This repository is a simple collection of bash scripts.
-Scripts have only been tested using Debian/Ubuntu/Arch.
-If not using apt/pacman, your dependencies will need to be manually installed.
+Scripts have been tested on:
+- Ubuntu/Debian/Arch x86_64
+- Ubuntu aarch64
+- Windows using WSL Ubuntu/Debian
+- MacOS 15 on Mac Mini M4

+If you are not on any of these platforms, you will need to setup dependencies yourself.
 With the scripts, you can:

 1. Install required dependencies using `./scripts/install_deps.sh`
 2. Build and install ffmpeg from source using `./scripts/build.sh`